natcap/invest.users-guide/source/croppollination.rst

  *Columns:* columns contain data on each species or guild.
 Column order doesn't matter, but columns must be named as follows (italicized portions of names can be customized for meaning, but must be consistent with names in other tables):

- a.	*species*: Name of species or guild (Note: species names can be numerical codes or names.
+ *	*species*: Name of species or guild (Note: species names can be numerical codes or names.

- b.
-Any number of *nesting_suitability_[SUBSTRATE]_index* for each substrate modeled: Values should be entered as a number between 0 or 1, with 1 indicating a nesting substrate that is fully utilized and 0 indicating a non-utilized nest substrate.
+ * Any number of *nesting_suitability_[SUBSTRATE]_index* for each substrate modeled: Values should be entered as a number between 0 or 1, with 1 indicating a nesting substrate that is fully utilized and 0 indicating a non-utilized nest substrate.
 Substrates can be user defined, but might include ground nests, tree cavities, etc.

- c.	*foraging_activity_[SEASON]_index*: Pollinator activity by floral season (i.e., flight season).
+ *	*foraging_activity_[SEASON]_index*: Pollinator activity by floral season (i.e., flight season).
 Values should be entered as a number between 0 to 1, with 1 indicating the time of highest activity for the guild or species, and 0 indicating no activity.
 Seasons are user defined but might include spring, summer, fall; wet, dry, etc.

- d.	*alpha*: average distance each species or guild travels to forage on flowers, specified in meters.
+ *	*alpha*: average distance each species or guild travels to forage on flowers, specified in meters.
 The model uses this estimated distance to define the neighborhood of available flowers around a given cell, and to weight the sums of floral resources and pollinator abundances on farms.
 Value can be determined by typical foraging distance of a bee species based on an allometric relationship (see Greenleaf et al. 2007).

- e. *relative_abundance*: a floating point value to indicate the weighted relative abundance of the species' contribution to pollinator abundance.
+ e*relative_abundance*: a floating point value to indicate the weighted relative abundance of the species' contribution to pollinator abundance.
 Setting this value to the same value for each species will result in each species being weighted equally.

  *Example:* A hypothetical study with four species.
 There are two main nesting types, "cavity" and "ground."
 Species A is exclusively a cavity nester, species B and D are exclusively ground nesters, and species C uses both nest types.
 There is only a single flowering season, "Allyear," in which all species are active.
 Typical flight distances, specified in meters (alpha), vary widely among species.